 I normally recommend my readers to get a self-hosted blog.
 What does that mean?
 Instead of having your blogs on free domains like “.wordpress” or “.blogspot”, you should get your blog hosted on your domain.
 If you want to grow professionally as a blogger, a self-hosted blog is the way to go.
 For a much better understanding, you can read this article on why a self-hosted WordPress blog is better.

-This blog (Ordinary Reviews) is hosted on Bluehost and has been problem-free so far.
+This blog (Ordinary Reviews) was hosted on Bluehost and has been problem-free so far.
 I have no regrets so far after signing up for Bluehost.

 What are the perks of Bluehost?